 I returned to the public work force after our youngest child entered school.
 I worked a few years as a bookkeeper for an electrical contractor at Morrilton.
 I was appointed on January 1, 1988 to fill the vacancy and complete the term of office as Recorder/Treasurer for the City of Plumerville.
-I then ran for that office in five elections and served a total of 21 years as Recorder/Treasurer of Plumerville.
+I then ran for that office in five elections and served over 21 years as Recorder/Treasurer of Plumerville.
 I retired on December 31, 2008.
-Now I enjoy spending time with my family, reading and working again with my genealogy research.

 Our oldest son, Scott McClure, was born in 1972, at Plumerville.
 He graduated from Morrilton High School in 1991 and married Tammie Lovelady the same year.
-They own a house at Springfield, in Conway County.
-Scott has been employed at Molex in Maumelle, Arkansas, for several years.
-He always had an interest in music and played drums for a band called Heterodyne before they broke up a few years ago.
+They own a home at Springfield, in Conway County.
+Scott retired from Molex in Maumelle, Arkansas, after more than 20 years.
+He is currently employed at Semco in Morrilton, Arkansas.
+Scott always had an interest in music and played drums for a band called Heterodyne before they broke up a few years ago.
 Tammie was the owner of Nexus Web Design, a graphic and web design business for a number of years.
-She currently works as a graphic designer for Dillards, a retail store in Little Rock.
-They have a son, Jon, who is a junior this year at Morrilton High School.
-He plans to attend college after graduation.
+She currently is employed at Flag and Banner in Little Rock, Arkansas.
+They have a son, Jon, who is in his second year of college.

 Our youngest son, Clint McClure, was born in 1975, at Plumerville.
 He graduated from Morrilton High School in 1993.
 Clint married Shannon Hancock in 2004.
-Clint is employed as a machine technician with Pitney Bowes.
+Clint has been employed as a machine technician with Pitney Bowes in Little Rock, Arkansas for several years.
 Shannon worked as a life skills instructor at a health care facility in Conway, Arkansas for some years and is now preparing to acquire her nursing degree.
 Clint and Shannon own a home near us at Plumerville.

-We are members of the Church of Christ that meets at Harding Street in Morrilton, Arkansas.
-Roy serves as an Elder for the Harding Street congregation and as a Sunday morning Bible class teacher and a song leader.
-I served as a children's Bible class teacher for some years and continue to serve occasionally as a substitute children's teacher.
+We are members of the Church of Christ that meets in Plumerville, Arkansas, where Roy serves as a song leader and fill in Bible class teacher.
+Roy served for several years as an Elder, Bible class teacher and song leader for the Harding Street congregation at Morrilton, Arkansas.
+I served as a children's Bible class teacher for some years at Harding Street.
 We welcome you to worship with us any time you have the opportunity.